| What is Ethernet Encapsulation?

 this dialog appears for each device, you can have hundreds of serial devices connected to

 your Ethernet network.
+Important Note:

 When you select Ethernet Encapsulation mode you will notice that the serial port settings